anestisb/android-prepare-vendor/README.md

 1. Obtain device matching factory images archive from Google developer website (`scripts/download-nexus-image.sh`)
-2. Extract images from archives, convert from sparse to raw, mount to with fuse-ext2 & extract data (`scripts/extract-factory-images.sh`)
+2. Extract images from archive, convert from sparse to raw, mount to with fuse-ext2 & extract data (`scripts/extract-factory-images.sh`)
-  * Extra care is taken to maintain symbolic links since they are important to generate rules for prebuilt packages' JNI libs not embedded into APKs
   * All vendor partition data are mirror in order to generate a production identical `vendor.img`
 3. Repair bytecode (APKs/JARs) from factory system image (`scripts/system-img-repair.sh`)
-  * Use oatdump ART host tool to extract DEX from OAT ELF .rodata section & dexRepair to fix signatures (API >= 24 - **EXPERIMENTAL** more info [here](https://github.com/anestisb/android-prepare-vendor/issues/22))
+  * **API >= 24**: Use oatdump ART host tool to extract DEX from OAT ELF .rodata section & dexRepair to fix signatures (more info [here](https://github.com/anestisb/android-prepare-vendor/issues/22))
-  * Use SmaliEx to de-odex bytecode (API == 23)
+  * **API = 23**: Use SmaliEx to de-odex bytecode
 4. Generate vendor proprietary includes & makefiles compatible with AOSP build tree (`scripts/generate-vendor.sh`)
-  * Extra care in Makefile rules to not break compatibility between old & new build system (ninja)
+  * Extra care in Makefile rules to not break compatibility among AOSP versions

 `execute-all.sh` runs all previous steps with required order.
-As an alternative to download images method, script can also read factory images from file-system location using the `-i|--img` flag.
+As an alternative to download images from Google's websize, script can also read factory images from file-system location using the `-i|--img` flag.

 `-k|--keep` flag can be used if you want to keep extracted intermediate files for further investigation.
+Keep in mind that if used the mount-points from fuse-ext2 are not unmounted.
+So be sure that you manually remove them (or run the script again without the flag) when done.

 All scripts can be executed from OS X, Linux & other Unix-based systems as long as `fuse-ext2` and other utilized command line tools are installed.
 Scripts will